-Where a member of staff is suspected of breaching this Code of Conduct, Our Lady of perpetual Help may start the process under clause 13 of the Victorian Catholic Education Multi-Enterprise Agreement 2018 (VCEMEA 2018) for managing employment concerns.
+Where a member of staff is suspected of breaching this Code of Conduct, Our Lady of Perpetual Help Primary School may start the process under clause 13 of the Catholic Education Multi-Enterprise Agreement 2022 (CEMEA): Diocese of Ballarat, Diocese of Sandhurst, Archdiocese of Melbourne and Lavalla Catholic College Traralgon for managing employment concerns.
 This may result in disciplinary consequences.

-Where the Principal is suspected of breaching this Code of Conduct, the concerned party is advised to contact the MACS Regional General Manager.
+Where the principal is suspected of breaching this Code of Conduct, the concerned party is advised to contact the MACS Regional General Manager.